Last updated: November 2021

 A report four months after its introduction found that around 13,500 fewer polluting cars were being driven into central London every day, compared with six months earlier

-The ULEZ only currently covers the red area of this map, but as of the 25th of October, it will reach the whole of the blue area.
+The ULEZ began by covering the red area of this map, but as of the 25th of October 2021, it expanded to the whole of the blue area.

 For specific locations, you can use the postcode tool on TfL’s website here: https://tfl.gov.uk/modes/driving/ultra-low-emission-zone/ulez-expansion.